KOTOR-Community-Portal/website-content/content/about/index.md

 - **Contribute to to the [KotOR Patch Manager](https://github.com/LaneDibello/Kotor-Patch-Manager).**
 __
   Lane has done great work in creating a modular patching framework which lets programmers extend the game engine in ways which were never before possible.
 They would be happy to have more contributors on this project.

+## License

+As this is a community-driven website, we are open to sharing what we have.
+Most of the website's content is released under a public-domain-equivalent license, and the tools used to build the website are a free and open-source.
+Some exceptions are made for projects which are largely the work of individual contributors, so they may retain control over how their work is shared.
+See our [GitHub Organization](https://github.com/KOTOR-Community-Portal) for specific licenses.